sergiocollado/potpourri/Notes_on_linux.md

 ```

-6) memsusage: is a script that reports the memory consuption of a given program. http://man7.org/linux/man-pages/man1/memusage.1.html
+6) **memsusage**: is a script that reports the memory consuption of a given program. http://man7.org/linux/man-pages/man1/memusage.1.html

 ## How do I know what modules my linux system has: